Autostrada A91 (Italy)

-The Autostrada A91, also called Autostrada Roma-Fiumicino, is an Italian motorway which connects Rome to the Fiumicino Airport.
+The Autostrada A91, also called Autostrada Roma-Fiumicino ("Roma-Fiumicino motorway"), is an autostrada (Italian for "motorway") 18.5 km long in Italy located in the region of Lazio which connects Rome to the Leonardo da Vinci–Fiumicino Airport in Fiumicino.
+It is a part of the E80 European route.

 The official "A91" name was assigned in the early 2000s.
 On many road signs along the route, the characteristic green octagonal marker of the Italian motorways still bears the letter A without number.

 History

 The motorway was built by its current operator ANAS and finished in 1959 at the same time as the entry into service of the Airport itself (which took place in different phases between 1956 and January 1961).
-It was initially classified as a State highway, with the name Strada statale 201 dell'Aeroporto di Fiumicino, and became a motorway in 1969.
+It was initially classified as a Strada Statale ("State highway"), with the name Strada statale 201 dell'Aeroporto di Fiumicino, and became a motorway in 1969.